ExplainableIntelligence.

 Replace Station 4 milling cutter

 At 2,847/3,000 cycles.
-Schedule with bearing PM to minimize downtime.
+Schedule with bearing PM.

 SYSTEMIC